 Over time, a rough consensus evolved as summarized by the concise definitions of the items of this scale above in Table 10.
-The GP decided that a Latin code point will be deemed a visual variant with another code point when the two code points or sequence of code points are either
+The GP decided that a Latin code point is deemed a visual variant with another code point when the two code points or sequence of code points are either

 homoglyphs (i.e. visual score = 1), or